BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and a good quality insect repellent.
-The humidity can be intense, and mosquitoes are prevalent, especially around dawn and dusk.
-A reusable water bottle is also a lifesaver – many hotels and guesthouses offer filtered water refills, saving you money and plastic waste.
+Pack light, breathable clothing and a good quality insect repellent, especially if visiting during the wet season.
+The humidity can be intense, and mosquitoes are prevalent, particularly around dawn and dusk.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.